SarahLasaracina/personal/TS-assessment/GetStyleAPI.md

 # GetStyle API

 ## Overview
-The Transmit SDK GetStyle API enables the customization of the appearance of screens during the execution of Transmit flows.
+TS SDK GetStyle API enables the customization of the appearance of screens during the execution of Transmit flows.
 Specifically, at runtime, the API retrieves styles from a JSON stylesheet and applies them to the screen's UI elements, similar to applying styles from a CSS stylesheet.
 The JSON stylesheet is stored on the client side and can be customized to reflect the client brand colors, ensuring that the Transmit flow screen remains consistent with the client's website visual identity.

 ## Tags